sv3nio/Singing-Bell/README.md

 ⚠️ IMPORTANT ⚠️
 This project does not provide a user interface for controlling the bell.
 Instead, it provides a web API for use with another app or frontend. *You will need to write your own client application to use this project.* Presently, I'm using a [surprisingly good!] quick-and-dirty solution on my Android device (Tasker) with future designs for a more robust server frontend.

+## How It Works
+The CircuitPython application is divided into two tasks using `asyncio`. `server_task` looks after the web server and monitors for connections, while `chimer_task` manages chiming events.
+When the web server receives a command the relevant function updates the `chime_manager` object which is queried by `chimer_task` to trigger the appropriate action.
+When that action completes (or a `stop` command is recieved), the `chime_manager` is again updated to terminate the action.

 ## Servo Motor
 The solution works by striking the singing bowl with its proper mallet attached to a servo motor.
 Frankly, any 5v servo should suffice, just make sure to configure the appropriate pin in `main.py`: